Local & State Resources

 Northwest Montana Lakes Volunteer Monitoring Network recruits and trains volunteers to monitor water quality, identify and report aquatic invasive species, and promote watershed stewardship in Northwest Montana.

 U.S. Environmental Protection Agency – An extensive site, but difficult to navigate, hence the numerous links below.

 - Surf Your Watershed

-- Technical Documents A selection of recent scientific and technical documents.
+- National Service Center for Environmental Publicaitons.
+A selection of recent scientific and technical documents.

 - Envirofacts A national information system that provides an integrated single point of access to data extracted from five major EPA databases.
 Opens in a new window and requires that Java be enabled on your browser.

 USDA Natural Resources Conservation Service provides several grants and programs for landowners to protect clean water, wildlife, and farm soils.
 A description of selected, relevant programs can be found at the River to Lake Initiative website under landowner resources.